jonlpersson/ed-latimore/site/_posts/2020-10-29-dont-do-what-makes-you-happy--do-this-instead.md

 This response to pain makes sense when you think about it.

 Most people who listen to conventional wisdom about work also believe that love never has painful moments.
 That seems sensible though.
 After all, if you loved this thing, why would it hurt you?
-The go-to answer is that it wouldn’t.&nbsp;*If it makes you feel bad, it must not be worth pursuing.*&nbsp;This conclusion results in giving up on a new skill too soon.
+The go-to answer is that it wouldn’t. *If it makes you feel bad, it must not be worth pursuing.* This conclusion results in giving up on a new skill too soon.

 While not all skills are created equal in terms of financial leverage, spending time on a skill and progressing past the novice stage always has a benefit.
 If you only stick with something when it feels good, you’ll spend your life floating from skill to skill.
 You’ll be a jack of all trades, but not even moderately skilled at any of them.

 ### Purposeful work, curiosity, & the power of grit: The secret to finding your own happiness

 The missing ingredient in the "do what makes you happy" idea is purposeful work.
-Purposeful work requires&nbsp;**curiosity and grit.**
+Purposeful work requires **curiosity and grit.**

 Learning and working for its own sake more important than happiness.
 In fact, this will actually make you happy and find love within task.

 That’s how you fall in love with another person.
-There’s just something about the other person that makes you&nbsp;*have*&nbsp;to know more.
+There’s just something about the other person that makes you *have* to know more.
 That’s how it is with work.
 Let curiosity about the subject matter carry you.

 Curiosity will drive you to do what makes you happy, but you'll also need grit to stay the course when the learning process gets tough.
 Angela Duckworth [explains why grit helps us develop a positive attitude](https://www.newharbinger.com/blog/what-grit-and-why-it-important){: target="_blank" rel="noopener noreferrer"} and will help us find what *actually* makes us happy: